xphoenix-ai/rag-services/README.md

 2. Start the bot backend

-Check the .env file.
+- Check the .env file.
 Keep fields empty if a variable should be set as `False`.
+- For advanced PDF processing (i.e. table data extraction) we recommend to use [unstructured-API](https://github.com/Unstructured-IO/unstructured-api), i.e. PDF_LOADER="Unstructured" in .env (defaults to "PyPDF")
 ```
 conda activate rag_env
 cd bot_backend